 ”.

-4 Section 18 of the Western Australian Greyhound Racing Association Amendment Act 1998 (No. 23 of 1998) reads as follows —
+4 The Western Australian Greyhound Racing Association Amendment Act 1998 s.
+18 and 19 read as follows:

 “

 18. Validation of rules

 (1) A rule made under section 24 or 25 of the principal Act is taken to have been validly made and to have, and to have always had, full force and effect as a rule under that section even if it was not published and dealt with in accordance with the Interpretation Act 1918 or the Interpretation Act 1984, whichever was applicable at the time.